vircadia/vircadia-docs-sphinx/docs/source/developer/interface/environment-variables.md

 ---

-Enables the OpenVR plugin to be used with an Oculus HMD.
+Enable the OpenVR plugin to be used with an Oculus HMD.
 (Useful for debugging the OpenVR plugin if you have an Oculus HMD but not a Vive.)

     HIFI_DEBUG_OPENVR=1